alexpreynolds/soda/README.md

 -a, --range
 ```

-Use the `-a` or `--range` option to pad the BED input symmetrically by the specified number of bases.
-This is similar to applying operations with BEDOPS `bedops --range`, except that this works regardless of the sort order of the input.
+Use the `-a` or `--range` option to pad the BED input's **midpoint** symmetrically by the specified number of bases.
+This works regardless of the sort order of the input.

 ```bash
 -g, --browserURL